 During July 2015, the QCB issued new corporate governance instructions for banks which are intended to improve corporate governance culture and practices.
-QNB has already conducted a full analysis of the new instructions and has designed an extensive action plan for implementation, including the impact on the Board of Directors committees, composition and training and induction requirements.
-The new requirements are expected to be implemented gradually and will be finalised during the first half of 2016.
+These new requirements were implemented by QNB in 2016.

-Group Audit and Compliance Committee
+Group Board Audit and Compliance Committee

-The Group Audit and Compliance Committee consists of three Board members.
-The Group Chief Executive Officer, Group Chief Audit Executive, Group Compliance Officer, Chief Financial Officer and Chief Risk Officer, together with the QNB Group's External Auditors may also attend as invitees, whenever required.
-During 2014, the committee held eight meetings and during 2015 (until the date of this Prospectus) held seven meetings.
+The GBACC consists of three Board members.
+The Group Chief Executive Officer, Group Chief Audit Executive, Group Chief Compliance Officer, Chief Financial Officer and Chief Risk Officer, together with the QNB Group's External Auditors may also attend as invitees, whenever required.
+During 2015, the committee held eight meetings and during 2016 (until the date of this Prospectus) held seven meetings.

 The committee carries out its responsibilities dealing with a number of major areas including Financial Statements, Internal Control, Internal Audit, External Audit, Compliance, and Reporting Responsibilities.
 The committee also performs other activities as required by the Board of Directors.
-The committee reviews significant accounting and reporting issues, including complex or unusual transactions, in the light of regulatory directives and professional pronouncements and correlates their impact on the financial statements of the QNB Group.
+The committee reviews significant accounting and reporting issues, including complex or unusual transactions, in the light of regulatory directives and professional pronouncements, and correlates their impact on the financial statements of the QNB Group.
 The committee reviews the QNB Group's annual report, the notes thereto and related regulatory filings and considers the accuracy and completeness of the information before release.
-See "Risk Management and Compliance-Group Audit and Compliance Committee ("GACC")".
+See "Risk Management and Compliance-Group Board Audit and Compliance Committee".

-Group Policies, Governance, Development and Remuneration Committee
+Group Board Nomination, Remuneration, Governance and Policies Committee

-The Group Policies, Governance, Development and Remuneration Committee is composed of three Board members and the Group Chief Executive Officer.
-During 2014, the committee met six times and during 2015 (until the date of this Prospectus) the committee has met five times.
+The Group Board Nomination, Remuneration, Governance and Policies Committee is composed of three Board members and the Group Chief Executive Officer.
+During 2015, the committee held five meetings and during 2016 (until the date of this Prospectus) held three meetings.